eltociear/developer.gov.sg/collections/_products/categories/infrastructure-and-hosting/government-on-commercial-cloud-plus/overview.md

 ### What's Next

 GCC+ is launching in 2023 for onboarding by government agencies.
-It will replace the Government Private Cloud (GPC), which will reach end-of-support in mid-2024.

 Agencies will be adopting the lift-and-shift model for timely migration from GPC to GCC+, and as subsequent step, refactor/redevelop/optimise their applications and data for GCC+.

+More details about GCC+ will be revealed soon.

 ### Contact Us
 {% include contact-us-form.html %}